Montana-Media-Arts/webDesignFall2024/_docs/topic-07/07-video/page-05.md

 <div class="divider-heading"></div>

 The **poster attribute** (`poster="#"`) should always be supplied with the `<video>` element.
-This attribute takes a URL as its value, which should point to an image that is displayed in place of the video until the visitor elects play the video.
+This attribute takes a URL as its value, which should point to an image that is displayed in place of the video until the visitor elects to play the video.

 ## Single-Source